ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 The NFS file storage and block storage that backs the PV is clustered by IBM in order to provide high availability for your data.
 The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

-In Kubernetes, the way this can is by using `PersistentVolume` to store the data in a [NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) or [block storage](https://www.ibm.com/cloud/block-storage) and then use `PersistentVolumeClaim` to make that storage available to your pods.
+In Kubernetes, the way this can done is by using `PersistentVolume` to store the data in a [NFS-based file storage](https://www.ibm.com/cloud/file-storage/details) or [block storage](https://www.ibm.com/cloud/block-storage) and then use `PersistentVolumeClaim` to make that storage available to your pods.

 To create a PV and matching PVC, follow these steps below: